-Hyderabadi Chicken Biryani boasts of a beautiful cacophony of flavours that is known the world over.
-A delicious medley of fine long grain rice spices and chicken pieces, this Hyderabad style dum biryani is very easy to make and a delight to eat.
-Here is how to make Chicken Biryani Recipe at home.
+Hyderabadi Chicken Biryani boasts of a beautiful cacophony of flavors that is known in the entire world.
+A delicious medley of fine long grain rice spices and chicken pieces, this Hyderabad Biryani is very easy to make and a delight to eat.
+Here is how to make it at home.

-What’s great about Hyderabadi biryani is its unique taste and influences from different parts of the world, especially from the Mughals.
+Hyderabadi Chicken Biryani is a popular recipe made with rice, chicken, and a whole lot of spices.
+What’s great about Hyderabad biryani is its unique taste and influences from different parts of the world, especially from the Mughals.

 It’s one dish that’s really close to everyone’s heart and the perfect definition of soul food.

 This delectable dish is made with tender, juicy pieces of chicken cooked to perfection with Indian Spices and caramelized onions, each rice grain bearing the flavors of this royal treat.

 Hyderabadi Biryani is prepared in two ways – Kacchi or Pakki Biryani.